Logo

 23.

-On December 31,2017, following Penn State's Fiesta Bowl victory, Saquon Barkley declared his intention to forgo his senior year at Penn State and enter the 2018 NFL Draft.
+On December 31,2017, following Penn State's Fiesta Bowl victory, Saquon Barkley declared his intention to forgo his senior year at Penn State and enter the 2018 NFL draft.

 24.

-At the combine, Saquon Barkley had a performance that was widely praised, running a 4.4 second 40-yard dash and doing 29 bench presses of 225 pound weight, tying for the most reps by any running back at the combine.
+At the combine, Saquon Barkley had a performance that was widely praised, running a 4.4 second 40-yard dash and doing 29 bench presses of 225 pound weight, tying for the most reps by any running back at this combine.

 25.